By ·Updated July 2026

 Best Independent Coffee Roasters in Brooklyn, New York (2026)

 Most of New York City's coffee gets roasted in Brooklyn.
-The cafes are everywhere, but the production sits in a strip of warehouses running from Greenpoint south through Williamsburg, into Bushwick and the Navy Yard, and finishing somewhere around Bed-Stuy.
-This is the guide to the roasters in that strip.
+The cafes are everywhere, but the production sits in a strip of warehouses running from Greenpoint south through Williamsburg, into Bushwick and the Navy Yard, and out to the older Italian houses and community cafes of South Brooklyn.
+This is the guide to the roasters across that map.

 Brooklyn is the production half of New York City coffee.
-We've mapped 13 active independent coffee roasters here as of May 2026, and the cluster is dense enough that you can walk from one to the next on the right block.
-Greenpoint anchors the northern end with Cafe Grumpy.
-Williamsburg holds Devoción, Oslo, and Loveless.
-Bushwick and East Williamsburg are where Sey, Variety, Driftaway, and Ioannis Coffee Chef do their work.
-Parlor and Brooklyn Roasting Company sit in Clinton Hill and the Navy Yard.
-Til Death is in Bed-Stuy.
-The rest of New York City — the Manhattan cafes, the Queens espresso bars, the Bronx bodegas selling whole bean — is, more often than people realize, drinking coffee that crossed the East River that morning.
+We've mapped 29 active independent coffee roasters here as of July 2026, and they run the length of the borough — from the industrial roaster corridor in the north to the Italian old guard and neighborhood cafes further south.
+Greenpoint anchors the northern end with Cafe Grumpy and Pueblo Querido.
+Williamsburg holds Devoción, Oslo, Loveless, and Olas.
+Bushwick and East Williamsburg are where Sey, Variety, Driftaway, Abeja, and Ioannis do their work.
+Parlor and Brooklyn Roasting Company sit in Clinton Hill and the Navy Yard, while Bed-Stuy carries Til Death, Nostrand, and Soul Cafe.
+Further out — Gowanus, Carroll Gardens, Red Hook, Downtown Brooklyn, Dyker Heights — a second tier of neighborhood and legacy roasters fills in the rest.
+The Manhattan cafes, the Queens espresso bars, the Bronx bodegas selling whole bean are, more often than people realize, drinking coffee that crossed the East River that morning.

-What follows is organized by neighborhood, because in Brooklyn the L, G, and J trains will drop you within a few blocks of every roaster on this list.
-Of the 13 active operators, 12 ship nationally; only Til Death keeps the bag radius local.
+What follows is organized by neighborhood, because in Brooklyn the L, G, and J trains will drop you within a few blocks of most roasters on this list, and the harborside and southern operators fill in the rest.
+Of the 29 active operators, nearly all ship nationally; Til Death keeps the bag radius local.
 For the broader state map — Manhattan to Buffalo, Rochester, Ithaca, and the Hudson Valley — see our New York coffee scene guide.

 Greenpoint